Virginia d'Albert-Lake

-Virginia d'Albert-Lake (born 4 June 1910, Dayton, Ohio – died 20 September 1997, Dinard, France) was a member of the anti-Nazi French Resistance during World War II.
+Virginia d'Albert-Lake (née Roush; June 4, 1910 – September 20, 1997) was an American member of the French Resistance during World War II.
 She worked with the Comet Escape Line.
 She and her husband Philippe helped 67 British and American airmen evade German capture.
-She was arrested on June 12, 1944 and imprisoned by the Germans in Ravensbrück concentration camp and other camps for the remainder of the war.
+She was arrested on June 12, 1944, and imprisoned by the Germans in Ravensbrück concentration camp and other camps for the remainder of the war.

 Early life

 Virginia Roush was born in Dayton, Ohio and raised in St. Petersburg, Florida.
 On May 1, 1937, she married Philippe d'Albert-Lake, whom she had met in France a year earlier.
 Philippe had a French father and a British mother.
 Virginia retained her American citizenship although the couple resided in France.
 Philippe was in the French army when World War II began in 1939.
 After France surrendered to Germany in 1940, Philippe was demobilized.
 Virginia chose to remain in France with Philippe.
 The couple could not live in the family chateau near Dinard in Brittany because the Germans occupied it.
 They moved to Paris.